stephin007/Cowin-Vaccine-Availablity-Checker/.github/CONTRIBUTING.md

   <summary>Environment Variables</summary>
   <ul>
     <li>
-      <strong>REACT_APP_MAPBOX_ACCESS_TOKEN: TO add this token , make sure to copy the .env.example file which is in the root directory and rename that file to .env and add the token you generate below</strong>
+      <strong>REACT_APP_MAPBOX_ACCESS_TOKEN: TO add this token ,  Make sure you dont delete the .env.example but make a copy and paste the it the root directory and rename it to .env and paste your token which you will get as you follow the below steps.</strong>
       <ul>
         <li>
           Create a MapBox account by navigating to